Scan execution policies

 • Runs according to the schedule defined in the cadence field.

-• Runs under a security_policy_bot user account in the project, with the Guest role and elevated permissions.
+• Runs under a security_policy_bot user account in the project, with the Guest role and permissions to create pipelines and read the repository’s content from a CI/CD job.
 This account is created when the policy is linked to a group or project.

 Field Type Required Possible values Description